 The Effectiveness of Different Social Media Platforms for Realtors

-So, let’s ponder a bit further on the question of which social media is best for realtors.
+So, let’s ponder further on which social media is best for realtors.

-Since most of the time when it comes to the question of “best” the question behind that is rather “What social media is most effective for realtors?”, let’s determine what effective could mean in this context.
+Since most of the time, when it comes to the question of “best,” the question behind that is “What social media is most effective for realtors?” let’s determine what effective could mean in this context.